Abdallah-Ahmed11/Abdallah-Ahmed11/README.md

 ## About Me

-I'm a Mechatronics Engineer who is passionate about Embedded Systems and Automation.
+I'm a Mechatronics Engineer who is passionate about Embedded Systems.

 - 🎓 Graduated from: Faculty of Engineering (Mechatronics Department) - Assiut University.
 - 🌟 Ranked: Third in my class.
-- 👷️ Currently working as a Maintenance Engineer with a focus on electrical and mechanical systems.
+- 👷️ Former ITI trainee, focusing on Embedded Systems.
-- 📚 Learning more about Embedded Systems, RTOS, FOTA, and ADAS.
+- 📚 Learning more about Microcontrollers, Embedded Software, RTOS, FOTA, and ADAS.
 - 📢 How to reach me: [LinkedIn](https://www.linkedin.com/in/your-profile) | [Gmail](mailto:your-email@gmail.com)

 ## Languages and Tools: